flerpan01/POP-screening/README.md

 ## Project structure

 The dataset is composed of human _H295R_ cells exposed to 24 POPs compounds with measures collected for activity of estradiol, testosteron and MTT assay.
 The molar concentration of the compounds range from 0 (control) to 1e-5 mol/L. Experiments were ran in 3 batches.
-The dataset is curated in an excel file, `doc/steroidogenesis_dataset.xlsx`. `code/analysis.R` contains the code for statistical analysis (linear mixed-effects model, ANOVA and post-hoc) and will output (1) plots of all compounds (`img/plots.pdf`) and (2) the statistical output (`data/fit_linear_mixed_model_output.xlsx`).
+The dataset is curated in an excel file, `doc/steroidogenesis_dataset.xlsx` (received upon request). `code/analysis.R` contains the code for statistical analysis (linear mixed-effects model, ANOVA and post-hoc) and will generate (1) plots of all compounds (`img/plots.pdf`) and (2) the statistical output (`data/fit_linear_mixed_model_output.xlsx`).
 All analysis were run in [R](https://www.r-project.org/)

 ```
 project/